 Be sure to follow our social media pages to stay in the loop on 2018's Ribbons to Remember campaign!

-Issue Day is a one-day social justice and advocacy conference that is designed to educate and empower students to take action on a variety of social justice issues.
-Throughout the day, participants will attend breakout presentations of their choosing.
-There is a wide range of topics to choose from.
-This is the only conference of it's kind in the state of Michigan.
+Issue Day is a one-day social justice and leadership conference that is designed to educate and empower students to take action on a variety of social justice issues.
+Students listen to an engaging keynote presentation and then attend two breakout sessions of their choosing.
+There are many topics to choose from.
+Last year's conference featured speakers on men's health screening, rural poverty, civic engagement, and housing instability.
+This is the only conference of its kind in the state of Michigan.
 Registration is FREE for all CMU students, faculty and staff and is a great professional development opportunity and resume builder!

-Cardboard City and Hunger & Homelessness Awareness Week
+Hunger & Homelessness Awareness Week & Cardboard City

 *Depending on weather, the event may end sooner than planned for your safety